Meet the Prop Stylist Who Adds Serious Personality to Her Seder Plate

 Every year I take what’s happening in the world, what’s happening in our lives, and what’s important to us, and I make the setup a bit different.
 For example, for the first year I put a lot of different eggs on the plate.
 I sourced a goose egg, a quail egg, a green egg, a brown one, and a white one.
 That year was about diversity.
 And I like how spring-y it feels.

-Last year our Seder plate was very, very sparse because we were all freaking out in pandemic mode.
+[In 2020] our Seder plate was very, very sparse because we were all freaking out in pandemic mode.
 It was April and everything was scary.
 Grocery time slots were not gettable.
 It was sad.
 There were three sprigs of parsley to show sparseness, and there was one tiny cup of haroseth.
 The horseradish was from a jar that had been in my fridge—normally I would have grated my own.
 There were just three lettuces in that little cloche.
 There was also an actual chicken wishbone for wishing that the pandemic would go away—that did not come true.
 The Bermuda glass was my nod to “Anywhere but here.”
 Gosh, I’m choking up because I just remember how sad it was.
 It was such a scary time.
-We couldn’t gather, and it was just so sad.
+We couldn’t gather, and it was so sad.
 That was my sad Seder plate.

 I want to make it beautiful.
 But that’s also easy because I have all of these little plates and bowls at my disposal.
 The objects are storytelling for me, which makes sense because Passover is a storytelling holiday.